Eddie Watt: Baltimore Orioles

-During his major league career, Watt started just 13 out of the 411 games he appeared in, all during his rookie season.
-He was 2–5 as a starter.
+In 1966, he was 2–5 as a starter.
 He had a 7–2 record and 4 saves as a reliever for the 1966 World Series Champion Orioles.
+He was 6–1 as a relief pitcher before the All-Star break, and 12 of his 13 starts came after the break.
+He had a 3.83 ERA, with 102 strikeouts in 145.2 innings pitched; giving up only 44 bases on balls (averaging 2.7 bases on ball per nine innings pitched).
 He did not appear in any of the four World Series games against the Los Angeles Dodgers.
 Jim Palmer, Wally Bunker, and Dave McNally all pitched complete games, and the team needed only one relief appearance, provided in record fashion by Moe Drabowsky.
+During the 1966 regular season, one writer called Watt the Orioles' "most pleasant surprise".